SystemsApproach/private5g/software/smallcell.rst

 ``192.168.252.0/24`` and the two ``core`` interfaces are on ``192.168.250.0/24``.
-Note that while we refer to ``core`` and ``access`` as interfaces in the context of a particular compute environment, they can also be viewed as virtual bridges or virtual links connecting a pair of compute environments, such as the hosting server and the UPF container in our particular scenario.
+Note that while we refer to ``core`` and ``access`` as interfaces in the context of a particular compute environment (e.g., the UPF container), they can also be viewed as virtual bridges or virtual links connecting a pair of compute environments (e.g., the hosting server and the UPF container).
 This makes the schematic shown in :numref:`Figure %s <fig-macvlan>` a helpful way to visualize the setup.

 .. _fig-macvlan:
 .. figure:: ../figures/Slide27.png